jhu-cs-uima-sp19/BeeLine/README.md

 ## BeeLine
 Made by: Isaiah, Nick, Nancy, Bronte (Team B)

-Beeline is a service that seeks to create ridesharing groups to bring the cost of going from point A to point B(ee) down!
-Our android application currently has the functionality to list out your beelines/trips that you've booked, and create a new trip if you dont find one that suits your needs yet.
-Advanced search and party viewing coming soon...
+Beeline is a service that seeks to create ridesharing groups to lower the cost of going from point A to point B(ee).
+The most recent iteration of our Android application enables users to view their user profile and planned trips, in addition to finding and creating new trips.

+You must also include a README file that details what features have been completed so far and the general state of your app to make it easier for your mentor to test and grade.